magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to alter how a cart price rule is being saved
+*  If one wants to alter how a cart price rule is being saved

 ### 24. adminhtml_customer_orders_add_action_renderer